Fordham - Ghana Summer Law Program

-The Fordham-Ghana Summer Law Program is held in Accra, Ghana, on the scenic campus of the Ghana Institute of Management and Public Administration (GIMPA).
+The Fordham-Ghana Summer Law Program is held in Accra, Ghana.
 Building on our long and successful history of partnership with Ghanaian legal institutions, this exciting program offers students the opportunity to study international and comparative law, while witnessing the path of democracy and development first hand in this regional center of international business and enterprise.

 While designed for American law students, the Program is also open to students and professionals from around the world, affording participants the unique opportunity to live and study with Ghanaian and other international students and practitioners in an exciting new environment.
 The Program also features field trips to Ghanaian law institutions, both formal and informal social events, and optional visits to historic and cultural attractions, to enable students to experience Ghanaian society and cultural life.

 Passports and Visas

 Participants arrange travel to Ghana on their own.
 A passport and Visa are required for travel to Ghana.
 Non-United States citizens should consult their respective countries' consulate offices for visa information

 A visa is required for entry to Ghana for all American citizens.
 The Ghanan government can change visa requirements at any time.
 Proof of yellow fever vaccination is also required as part of the entry process.
 Please contact the nearest Ghanan Consulate Office.

 Classrooms and housing are accessible to students with physical disabilities.
 Students who are requesting accommodation will be required to submit appropriate documentation.

 All Fordham Law students are enrolled in the University's Accident Medical Health Insurance program and are advised to collect receipts in the event of an accident for reimbursement later.
 Students not enrolled in this program and non-Fordham students should consult their individual insurance carriers.